Dolly Parton has a distinct mark on the country music industry. This American singer/songwriter is also an actress and a multi-instrumentalist.

 |Net Worth||US $600 Million|

-In 1964, Dolly Parton completed her high school education from Sevier County High School.
+In 1964, Dolly Parton completed her high school education at Sevier County High School.
 After graduating, she moved to Nashville.

 Before Dolly Parton started as a professional singer, Dolly was writing songs for various artists.
 She later signed to RCA Records.
 Porter Wagoner helped her get signed to the record label as she had partnered with him for his show.